-This document provides guidance for the visit and the IRC report, and is structured around what happens before, during and after the review.
+This document provides guidance for the visit and the ERC report, and is structured around what happens before, during and after the visit.

-Prior to the Review
+Prior to the Visit

-Once the internal review committee (IRC) is established, members will begin receiving communications from UO staff to schedule the review.
-A typical review occurs between February and May is 1.5 days with meetings with unit leadership, faculty, staff, students and university leadership.
+Once the external review committee (ERC) is established, members will begin receiving communications from UO staff to schedule the visit and make travel and lodging arrangements for onsite visits.
+A typical visit occurs between February and May is 1.5 days with meetings with unit leadership, faculty, staff, students and university leadership.
+For onsite visits, travel to the campus will occur the day prior to the first day of the visit.
+Depending on where members are located, travel home may be possible on the afternoon of the second day of the visit.

-Prior to the review, we ask that the IRC select a chair or lead that will shepherd the review, coordinate the writing of the report and serve as the primary contact with the Office of the Provost and the unit.
+Prior to the visit, we ask that each external review committee select a chair or lead that will shepherd the review, coordinate the writing of the report and serve as the primary contact with the university.

-At least 4 weeks before the visit, IRC members will be provided access to a SharePoint folder that will be used to share and receive information from the IRC.
-That folder will contain the unit's self-study report.
+At least 4 weeks before the visit, ERC members will be provided access to a SharePoint folder that will be used to share and receive information from the ERC.
+The folder will contain the unit's self-study report.